Brinnel/Jetson/README.md

 In vim, press i to start editing, type your content, then press ESC to exit insert mode.
 To save and quit, type :wq and press Enter.

-### Python Code to Capture & Convert Camera Frame to Grayscale
+### Python Code to Capture and pre process the video frame
 Install OpenCV
 ```sh
 sudo apt-get install python3-opencv